boostcon/cppnow_website/2017-conference/_posts/2017-03-15-rust-keynote.md

 - Concurrency without data races,
 - Abstraction without overhead.

-In his talk, he'll explain ownership and show how Rust uses it to guarantee thread safety, amongst other things.
+In his talk, Nico will explain ownership and show how Rust uses it to guarantee thread safety, amongst other things.
 He'll also talk about how Rust is designed to scale to large code-bases, sharing some of his experiences at Mozilla integrating Rust into Firefox.

 One final theme of the talk is that the benefits of ownership go beyond having fewer bugs: once you are freed from the need to prevent memory-safety violations, it becomes possible to write - and *maintain* - programs that aggressively pursue parallelization and other kinds of optimizations that would have been too risky or too difficult before.